 .
-Another 50,000 Canadians settled their debt management problems by filing a
+Another 57,000 Canadians settled their debt management problems by filing a consumer proposal

-, our Bankruptcy Trustees understand that most people file into bankruptcy or make a consumer proposal to creditors because of unfortunate circumstances, and we will guide you through this difficult time.
+, our Licensed Insolvency Trustees understand that most people file into bankruptcy or make a consumer proposal to creditors because of unfortunate circumstances, and we will guide you through this difficult time.

 Personal bankruptcy or a consumer proposal to creditors can provide shelter from the financial storm.
-Each will stop most legal proceedings, garnishees, and phone calls from your creditors.
-It provides a fresh start by pardoning your debts including credit card debts, lines of credit, legal bills, utility bills, medical bills, automobile insurance, judgments, government debts, etc. A Trustee in Bankruptcy can help you understand the relative merits of each of these debt management options within BC.
+Each will stop virtually all legal proceedings, garnishees, and phone calls from your creditors.
+These legal remedies provide a fresh start by pardoning your debts including credit card debts, lines of credit, legal bills, utility bills, medical bills, automobile insurance, judgments, government debts, etc. A Licensed Insolvency Trustee can help you understand the relative merits of each of these debt management options within BC.

 Should you choose to file personal bankruptcy or make a consumer proposal to your creditors, we will process the necessary paperwork, arrange for possible meetings with creditors, provide two credit counselling sessions at our convenient offices located in Vancouver, Burnaby, New Westminster, Richmond, Surrey, Langley, Coquitlam, Maple Ridge, White Rock, Abbotsford, Chilliwack, Victoria, Nanaimo, Kamloops and Kelowna.

 After you have filed personal bankruptcy or a consumer proposal, you are required to perform your duties as outlined in the Bankruptcy and Insolvency Act.
-Some of the duties in a personal bankruptcy include keeping the Bankruptcy Trustee informed of your current address, declaring your monthly income and expenses for a minimum of nine months, attending two credit counselling sessions, and paying the Bankruptcy Trustee an amount that is dependent upon your income and the assets that you own.
+Some of the duties in a personal bankruptcy include keeping the Licensed Insolvency Trustee informed of your current address, declaring your monthly income and expenses for a minimum of nine months, attending two credit counselling sessions, and paying the Licensed Insolvency Trustee an amount that is dependent upon your income and the assets that you own.